povisenko/povisenko/README.md

 ### Hello Friends!

-It's my GitHub profile README, the place where I will keep up-to-date information about myself that I'd like to be public.
+It's my GitHub profile README, the place where I will keep up-to-date information about me I'd like to be public.

 ## My Background